AFRINIC: Lobbying

-In addition to Cloud Innovation, Lu is associated with the Number Resource Society (NRS), a lobbying group established in 2021 that has extensively criticized AFRINIC in online publications and videos.
-NRS has advocated for changing the entire regional Internet registry system to a market-based system that allows private ownership and unrestricted sales of IP address space.
-Lu has also financed the website Blue Tech Wave Media (BTW Media), which has argued for private ownership of IP addresses, criticized ICANN, and made claims about AFRINIC elections.
+In addition to Cloud Innovation, Lu is associated with the Number Resource Society (NRS), a lobbying group established in 2021 that has criticized AFRINIC in online publications and videos.
+Lu and NRS have advocated for changes to the regional Internet registry system toward a market-based model permitting private ownership and unrestricted sales and leasing of IP address space.
+Lu has also financed Blue Tech Wave Media (BTW Media), which has published articles supporting private ownership of IP addresses, criticizing ICANN, and commenting on AFRINIC elections.